AdobeDocs/experience-manager-release-information.en/help/using/update-releases-roadmap.md

 | Feature Release 2023.11.0 |Feature Activation|November 30, 2023 |Target|
 | Maintenance Release|Automatic Update|December 11-14, 2023|Target|
 | Feature Release 2023.12.0 |Feature Activation|December 14, 2023 |Target|

-In addition to the feature releases, critical bug and security fixes are made available in [!DNL Experience Manager] as a [!DNL Cloud Service] in the form of [maintenance releases](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/maintenance/latest.html), with a corresponding maintenance update generally happening on a higher frequency.

 >[!CAUTION]
 >